Boundary Layer Estimates in Stochastic Homogenization: Arguments for our main results

-As already alluded to above, if we were deriving estimates for the whole space corrector $\phi_i$ instead of $\theta_i$, that is, if we were considering $F_{k,m}=\int g_{k,m} \cdot \nabla \phi_i \dx$ instead of $F_{k,m}=\int g_{k,m} \cdot \nabla \theta_i \dx$, the expected value $\en{F_{k,m}}$ would vanish due to the stationarity of $\nabla \phi_i$ and the sublinear growth of $\phi_i$ (see e.\,g. \cite{PapanicolaouVaradhan, Kozlov}).
-Thus, the problem would entirely reduce to that of fluctuation bounds for the $F_{k,m}$.
-In our situation, however, since $\nabla \theta_i$ is not stationary in the direction perpendicular to $\partial \Hd$, we need to control both terms on the right-hand side of \eqref{triangle_expect}: fluctuation bounds for $F_{k,m}$ are obtained in Proposition \ref{sens_Prop1} and the expected value $\langle F_{k,m} \rangle $ is treated in Proposition \ref{Systematic_error}.
+Notice that if we were deriving estimates for the whole-space corrector $\phi^{\eps}_i$ instead of for the boundary layer corrector $\eps \theta^{\eps}_i$ (\ie, if we were to replace $\eps \theta^{\eps}_i \rightsquigarrow \phi^{\eps}_i$ in \eqref{def_Fkm}), then the expected value $\langle F^\eps_{k,m} \rangle$ would vanish due to the stationarity of $\nabla \phi^{\eps}_i$ and the sublinear growth of $\phi^{\eps}_i$ (see, \eg, \cite{PapanicolaouVaradhan, Kozlov}).
+Thus, in this case, the problem would entirely reduce to that of moment bounds for the fluctuations of $F^\eps_{k,m}$.
+In our situation, however, since $\nabla \theta^{\eps}_i$ is not stationary in the direction perpendicular to $\partial \Hd$ (\ie, in the $e_1$-direction), we need to control both terms on the right-hand side of \eqref{triangle_expect}.
+The fluctuation bounds are obtained in Proposition \ref{sens_Prop1} and the expected value $\langle F^\eps_{k,m} \rangle $ is treated in Proposition \ref{Systematic_error}, the latter being one of the novel contributions of this paper.

-The statements of Propositions \ref{sens_Prop1} and \ref{Systematic_error} are given below, where we remark that, for use in future work, we have proven Proposition \ref{sens_Prop1} not only on $\Hd$, but also on a generic bounded $C^{1,1}$-domain.
-Since the our treatment of the expectations $\en{F_{k,m}}$ in Proposition \ref{Systematic_error} depends quite heavily on our estimate being on the half-space, we do not generalize this statement to a generic domain in this contribution.
+Next, we state our estimate on the fluctuations of (linear functionals of) the boundary layer corrector.
+While in the present paper we are concerned with the case of a half-space $\Hd$, in a subsequent paper we do plan to handle the case of bounded $C^{1,1}$-domains.
+To avoid excessive repetition in this upcoming work, we choose to prove the fluctuations estimate in Proposition \ref{sens_Prop1} below for both the case of a half-space $\Hd$ and the case of a bounded $C^{1,1}$-domain, the proof being extremely similar.